-Local authorities should share the fact a child has a social worker, and the DSL should hold and use this information so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes.
-This should be considered as a matter of routine.
+Local authorities share the fact that a child has a social worker, and the DSL uses this information so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes.

 Where children need a social worker, this should inform decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).